GSA/digitalgov.gov/content/events/2019/09/2019-09-03-quantifying-value-innovation.md

 _[View live captioning for this event](https://www.captionedtext.com/client/event.aspx?EventID=4120016&CustomerID=321)_

-We know that the value of "innovation" can be difficult to communicate.
+We know that the value of _innovation_ can be difficult to communicate.
 How might we better tell the story of our work?
 How can we see the connections across our projects?
-Through the [Presidential Innovation Fellow](https://www.presidentialinnovationfellows.gov/) (PIF) Storybank prototype we are answering these questions in three ways:
+Through the Presidential Innovation Fellow (PIF) **Storybank** prototype we are answering these questions in three ways:

 1) Collecting the stories